-Tameka Brown, a former North Carolina public school teacher, founded Helping Each Adolescent Reach Their Spark (H.E.A.R.T.S.) to support pregnant teens after seeing firsthand how her own students were forced to drop out of school because mission is to collaborate with children, families, and educators to dismantle systemic racism in schools and beyond.
+Tameka Brown, a former North Carolina public school teacher. founded Helping Each Adolescent Reach Their Spark (H.E.A.R.T.S.) to support pregnant teens after seeing firsthand how her own students were forced to drop out of school because support systems weren't available to help them navigate and overcome their new challenges.